-Coastal Outreach Soccer - Food distribution for families that have no access to transportation.
+Coastal Outreach Academies - Food distribution for families that have no access to transportation.
 Distributing donated computers to students without access to a computer in the home.

 Morningstar Family and Children’s Services – Providing telehealth counseling sessions.
 Continuing to provide residential care to students.

 Darien United Methodist Church – Providing weekly food delivery to elderly and at-risk individuals in McIntosh County.

 St Andrews and St Cyprians Episcopal Churches – Food distribution and financial assistance for rent and utilities for McIntosh residents.

 House of Hope – Providing residential care for girls that are victims of human trafficking.